 Dating with Dad: A Reluctant Son's 'Assisted Loving'

-When Bob Morris' widowed father decided to start dating again — at the age of 80 — guess who found himself sorting through the personals?
+When Bob Morris' widowed father decided to start dating again, guess who found himself sorting through the personals for the right woman?

-Assisted Loving: True Tales of Double Dating with My Dad is Morris' memoir of the effort to find Dad a Ms. Right — and a chronicle of Morris' own simultaneous misadventures in the romantic jungle that is Manhattan's gay ghetto.
+But all the while Morris was helping his 80-year-old dad find a new partner, he was also looking for his own match — on gay dating Web sites.
+His book, Assisted Loving: True Tales of Double Dating with My Dad, comes out in paperback on June 2.

-A contributor to the Styles section of The New York Times, Morris has also written for The New York Times Magazine and New Yorker, and contributed to All Things Considered.
+Morris is a contributor to the Styles section of The New York Times.
+His Age of Dissonance column ran for eight years in the Times, and this week he wrote an essay for Salon about being half of one of the 18,000 same-sex couples whose marriages were upheld May 26 in a California Supreme Court ruling that otherwise upheld the state's same-sex marriage ban.

 Copyright 2021 Fresh Air.
 To see more, visit Fresh Air.